 The DMR generation and reception process stamps with the same way as the DMM generation and reception process.

-Figure 8-48 shows the different processes inside MEPs and MIPs that are involved in the proactive delay measurement protocol.
+Figure 8-48 shows the different processes inside MEPs and MIPs that are involved in the proactive single-ended delay measurement protocol.

 The MEP proactive OAM insertion process is defined in clause 9.2.1.1, the MEP OAM proactive extraction process in clause 9.2.1.2, the MIP OAM extraction process in clause 9.4.2.1, and the MIP OAM insertion process in clause 9.4.2.2.
 In summary, they insert and extract ETH_CI OAM signals into and from the stream of ETH_CI_D traffic units and the complementing P and D signals going through an MEP and MIP; the extraction is based on MEL and Opcode.
 Furthermore, the insertion process inserts the correct MEL and SA values into the OAM traffic units.

-Figure 8-48 – Overview of processes involved with proactive delay measurement
+Figure 8-48 – Overview of processes involved with proactive single-ended delay measurement

 The proactive DM control process controls the proactive DM protocol.
 If MI_DM_Enable is set the DMM frames are sent periodically.
 The DMM frames are generated with a periodicity determined by MI_DM_Period and with a priority determined by MI_DM_Pri.
 The result (B_FD, F_FD, N_FD) is reported via a DMR reception.
 If the proactive DM control process activates the multiple monitoring on different CoS levels simultaneously, each result is independently managed per CoS level.
 Optional test ID TLVs can be utilized to distinguish each measurement if multiple measurements are simultaneously activated in an ME.
 If the protocol is used in multipoint-to-multipoint environments, the multicast class 1 address can be used for a DA and the test result is independently managed per peer node.